MarlinFirmware/MarlinDocumentation/_basics/install_rearm.md

 1. Connect using your host terminal to check that the board is working.
 Start by sending an `M119` to get a report of the endstops, and try `M500` to initialize the `eprom.dat` file.

-1. Unplug the USB cable from the board.
+2. Unplug the USB cable from the board.

-1. Locate the red jumper on the Re-Arm board, next to the reset switch.
+3. Locate the red jumper on the Re-Arm board, next to the reset switch.
 Move the jumper to the 'INT' (left) position so the board will be powered by the internal power.

-1. Assemble your RAMPS sandwich.
+4. Assemble your RAMPS sandwich.

-1. Plug in USB.
+5. Plug in USB.

-1. Connect a power source (12V up to 24V).
+6. Connect a power source (12V up to 24V).

 *The Re-Arm board is meant to be 24V-capable, so if your RAMPS is up to it, you can boost the voltage for more torque and faster heating.
 There's no need to cut the diode or use a separate power supply (or so they say).
 We'll have more to report as we do more testing with this board!*

-# Good luck!
+# Happy Printing!